 SASB Standards are designed to address sustainability factors that are applicable to the typical company within an industry.
 In some cases they may:

-- Include topics that, for certain companies, may not be financially material; and/or
+- Include topics that, for certain companies, may not represent a significant risk or opportunity; and/or

-- Not necessarily include every sustainability factor that is financially material to a reporting company.
+- Not necessarily include every sustainability factor that is relevant to a reporting company.

-SASB’s Standards Application Guidance recommends that when a company omits or modifies a SASB metric, it should disclose its rationale for doing so.
+The SASB Standards Application Guidance recommends that a company disclose its rationale when it omits or modifies a SASB metric.

-When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important; reviewing other SASB industry standards in which the topic is covered to ensure performance metrics are well-aligned with those commonly in use; and contacting the relevant SASB sector analyst to provide feedback on whether the topic should be included in the SASB Standard and why.
+When choosing to include additional topics in its disclosure, a company should consider providing a narrative describing why the topic is important and reviewing other SASB industry standards in which the topic is covered to ensure performance metrics are well-aligned with those commonly in use.

-For more information, see the “Understanding SASB Standards” section of our Implementation Primer.
+For more information, see the “Understanding SASB Standards” section of the SASB Standards Implementation Primer.